Andaroth/MMOMZ-PKD-ABS/README.md

 ## Requirements
 1. [MMORPG Maker MZ](https://github.com/Andaroth/MMORPGMaker-MZ) code from the `master` branch
-2. The whole ABSZ engine & requirements from [Phoenix Kage Desu's](https://www.patreon.com/KageDesu)
+2. The whole ABSZ engine & requirements from [Phoenix Kage Desu's patreon](https://www.patreon.com/KageDesu)
-3. The npm `mathjs` module
+3. The `mathjs` Node module

 ## Installation
 1. Download `Alpha ABSZ` plugin from Phoenix Kage Desu's patreon and install it in your project